kociumba/kutils/README.md

 - display other useful stats on the hud

 Planned features:
+- [chattriggers](https://www.chattriggers.com/) like scripting with lua / very ambitious, likely not soon
 - any qol or data display features
 - might think of trying something with custom skyblock content